jeff4/bionotes.github.io/_comp/hmc.md

 ## 11/21/2024
 ### 3.1.1.
 Functional Programming on LIsts.
 * That was a bit boring.
 Luckily there are many useful list functions that take functions as arguments.
-* By the way, functions that take functions as arguments (or return functions) are often called *higher-order functions*.
+* By the way, functions that take functions as arguments (or return functions) are often called **higher-order functions**.
+	* 12/16/2024 update.
+Review: basic functions accept simple types.
+If a Special_Function accepts "nested" or multiple levels of "sub-nested" functions, that Special_Function is called a **higher-order** function.
 * The most famous of these list-processing higher-order functions is *map*.
 * It gives you a new list by applying the given function to all elements of a list.